HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 One of the most common ways that ARIA is used is by explicitly defining the role for an element, which communicates its purpose to assistive technology.

-HTML5 introduced many new native elements, all which have [implicit semantics](https://www.w3.org/TR/wai-aria-1.1/#implicit_semantics), including roles.
+HTML5 introduced many new native elements, all which have <a hreflang="en" href="https://www.w3.org/TR/wai-aria-1.1/#implicit_semantics">implicit semantics</a>, including roles.
 For example the `<nav>` element has an implicit `role="navigation"` and does not need to have this role added explicitly in order to convey its purpose information to assistive technology.
 Currently 64.54% of desktop pages have at least one instance of an ARIA `role` attribute.
 The median site has 2 instances of the `role` attribute.

 {{ figure_markup(
   image="common-aria-roles.png",